Talented people honoured with prestigious awards for making change and progress happen

 About the awardees

-Four of the awardees are large corporates, two are small to medium-sized businesses and two are not-for-profit organisations.
+Seven of the awardees are not-for-profit organisations, three are government, one is a small to medium-sized business and 1 is a large business.
 The diversity of projects emphasises that expert facilitation can play a major role in any type of project in any sector.
 The projects undertaken clearly show that good group process facilitation translates into cost-effective and creative outcomes.

 Facilitation impact stories for each awardee are at iaf-world.org/FIA